jorisvandenbossche/course-python-geospatial/notebooks/case-argo-sea-floats.md

 <details><summary>Hints</summary>

 * If you get the error `ValueError: Dataset.plot cannot be called directly.
 Use an explicit plot method, e.g. ds.plot.scatter(...)`.
 When encountering an Error, always check the output message at the end of the error statement.
+* The default `plot` function of xarray currently adds the `date` dimension with a color scale (and colorbar with a lot of labels).
+There is no direct way to overcome this with the plot function itself, see discussion at https://github.com/pydata/xarray/discussions/7268.
+* In order to overcome this, stacking the dimensions into a single dimension before ploting `argo.stack(stacked_dim=["date", "level"]).plot...` overcomes the auto-color mapping of date dimension.
+* Note that the direct usage of Matplotlib scatter function does not work out of the box when combining the `level` coordinate (78 values) data with the pressure measured data (78 by 75 values, i.e. 78 values for each of the 75 dates).
+Something like `plt.scatter(argo.pressure, np.broadcast_to(argo.level, argo.pressure.T.shape).T)` would work (repeating data of level to make both of matching shape).

 </details>